AriadneVentura/resumora/README.md

 # Resumora 💫🌌🌙
-A serverless resume analyser which shows how well your resume matches a specific job posting and gently guides you on how to improve it, with **real-time ATS scoring**, **AI-powered feedback**, and **tips n tricks on how to improve**!
+A serverless resume analyser which shows how well your resume matches a specific job posting and gently guides you on how to improve it, with **ATS scoring**, **AI-powered feedback**, and **tips n tricks on how to improve**!
-Built to feel calm, supportive, and empowering, because every job deserves a beautiful beginning :)

 🌌 Live here!: https://resumora-ojjx.puter.site/